andrewaylett/pre-commit-hooks/.junie/guidelines.md

 - `[[[end]]]` marks the end of the generated output

 The Python code between these markers is executed, and any output from `cog.outl()` or `cog.out()` is inserted into the file.

-### Ripgrep Dependency

-The hook uses ripgrep (`rg`) to efficiently find files containing cog markers.
-Make sure ripgrep is installed on your system.

-### Error Handling

-The hook is designed to:
-1. Find all files with cog markers
-2. Run cog on each file
-3. Exit with a non-zero status if any file fails to process

-### Python Version

-The project requires Python 3.13 or higher, as specified in the `pyproject.toml` file.

 ### Testing pre-commit hooks